CalebEverett/arloader/docs/upload_nfts_steps.md

 arloader update-metadata --manifest-path <MANIFEST_PATH>
 ```

 This will append the links from the manifest file to the `files` key in the metadata file.
-If you want to update the `image` key as well, pass the `--update-image-link` flag.
+If you want to update the `image` key as well, pass the `--update-image` flag.
 Arloader defaults to using the id link (`https://arweave.net/<BUNDLE_ITEM_ID>`) for the `image` key, but you can pass the `--link-file` flag to use the file path based link.
 If you pass `--link-file`, the `files` key will get both the id based and file path based links appended.

 ### Upload Metadata